Sinitax/aoc-helper/docs/README.md

 Helper scripts for the [coding advent calendar](https://adventofcode.com) that assist with scraping, submitting, preparing day directories.

-Add this repository as a submodule to your aoc solutions repository, modify `data/config` and run `aoc help`.
+Add this repository as a submodule to your aoc solutions repository, symlink the relevant configuration files and run `source enable` to enable the helper virtualenv from which scripts can be run via `aoc <cmd>`.